Plans Panels deal with the larger, more complex or controversial applications or ones which have a wider significance to local communities.

-There are three plans panels covering the city – North and East Plans Panel, South and West Plans Panel and City Plans Panel (formerly East, West and City Centre).
+There are three plans panels covering the city – North and East Plans Panel, South and West Plans Panel and City Plans Panel.
+Plans Panels are usually held every 3-4 weeks.
 Panel dates, agendas and minutes are available by clicking on the links above.
 They are also available on Public Access www.leeds.gov.uk/publicaccess.

 Each application will have a written report summarising all the planning issues including any comments received.
 The officer will either recommend that the application is approved with conditions or refused with reason(s) for refusal.
 Reports are available on the website five days before the meeting and minutes within five days of the meeting which approved them.

 Panel meetings take place at the Civic Hall in Leeds and are open to the public.
-We will let you know if the application you have commented on is going to be dealt with by the panel so you can attend.
+We will let you know the first time if the application you have commented on is going to be dealt with by the panel so you can attend.
+You can monitor progress on the application using Public Access www.leeds.gov.uk/publicaccess.
 There is the opportunity to speak at the meeting for :